timmylev/S3DBConverter/README.md

 ### Example 1: Partition Pruning
 The Athena source data is partitioned based on the `target_start` column using the partition key `day_partition`, which has the `date` type.
-This partition key acts exactly like a new column, it is separate from `target_start` and must be explicitly specified in the `WHERE` clause for partition pruning to take effect.
+This partition key acts exactly like a new column, it is separate from `target_start` and must be explicitly specified in the `WHERE` clause for partition pruning to take effect:
-Specifying just the `target_start` alone will not trigger partition pruning.
 ```sql
 # w/ partition pruning, only the relevant partitions are scanned
 SELECT *